 post-medieval field drain, was in fact of late medieval (AD 1475-1550) date, and also a product of the Rye industry.
-Further work to follow its course and determine its origin and destination will now take place
+Further work to follow its course and determine its origin and destination will now take place.
 The second surprise was that the assemblage included small amounts of Late Iron Age to early Roman (circa 50 BC to AD 100) grog-tempered pottery, including some from features in trenches 1 and 5 that did not contain later material.
 It would appear that the site of the medieval priory occupies the site of a much earlier settlement.
 This adds a new dimension to the site, and to our understanding of Lossenham, and so we shall look out for more evidence of what may be a small native farmstead.
 For those readers interested in the finds, we have a workshop with David Dungworth, a specialist on ancient metalworking, on Monday 9th May.
 David will be looking at the samples of iron working byproducts and residues, including slag, that we have recovered at Lossenham so far.
 Anyone wishing to join us for this workshop should contact Annie Partridge.
 This is just the first of many workshops with leading finds specialists that we will be running.
-If you'd like to take part, or sign up as a finds volunteer, please let Annie know

-Andrew Richardson Project Archeology Director

-Update from Visiting Artist Paul Cheneour

-I have invited four gifted musicians to help me realize my musical concept.
+If you'd like to take part, or sign up as a finds volunteer, please let Annie know.
+Andrew Richardson Project Archeology Director Update from Visiting Artist Paul Cheneour I have invited four gifted musicians to help me realize my musical concept.
 They will become familiar with the Lossenham landscape and the historic Carmelite presence during the four-day recording session.

-We will be recording a full-length album
+We will be recording a full-length album:

-The sonic landscape I am hoping to achieve for this album will be like a classic wind and strings chamber ensemble but with a twist, as it will involve,not only techincal prowess, but also the creative and compositional abilities of each player, playing spontaneously in the vein of: Listen, Observe, Feel and Do

-The process of obtaining confirmation from the musicians The process of obtaining confirmation from the musicians chosen for the recording project from 11th-14th July at Lossenham has not been easy, however, with the final confirmation around the corner, I feel it will be a great ensemble and the work will be stunning.
-Daily recording sessions will start at 11am-1500pm (Arhs) allowing time for the players to soak in the Lossenham atmosphere which will inform the music being created.
-Russell Burden will provide the activer's for the allow will be will be actively for the players. the artwork for the album which will be available in CD format.
-In addition, we will also create, for a later exhibition, In addition, two short stand-alone collaborative audio-visual pieces using Russell's graphic scores and sonic drones with myself on Flutes and David Leahy on Double Bass.
+'Drink Only, from the Fountain of Light' With instrumentation: 1.
+Oboe/Cor Anglais - Maureen Wolloshin 2.
+Violin - Izolda Reeder 3.
+Viola - Benedict Taylor 4.
+Double Bass - David Leahy 5.
+Flutes - Paul Cheneour The sonic landscape I am hoping to achieve for this album will be like a classic wind and strings chamber ensemble but with a twist, as it will involve, not only techincal prowess, but also the creative and compositional ablities of each player, playing spontaneously in the vein of: Listen, Observe, Feel and Do.
+The process of obtaining confirmation from the musicians chosen for the recording project from 11th-14th July at Lossenham has not been easy, however, with the final confirmation around the corner, I feel it will be a great ensemble and the work will be stunning.
+Daily recording sessions will start at 11am-15.00pm (4hrs) allowing time for the players to soak in the Lossenham atmosphere which will inform the music being created.
+Russell Burden will provide the artwork for the album which will be available in CD format.
+In addition, we will also create, for a later exhibition, two short stand-alone collaborative audio-visual pieces using Russell's graphic scores and sonic drones with myself on Flutes and David Leahy on Double Bass.
 Paul Cheneour (Visiting artist Oct 21-Oct 22)